Deploying Rapidflare

 |---|---|---|

-buttonClickUrl | string | Required for a complete flow.
-URL opened when the button is clicked—should be a page you host where the user continues in the Full Page Widget (type: 'inline'). |
+ctaUrl | string | Required for a complete flow.
+URL opened when the button is clicked—should be a page you host where the user continues in the Full Page Widget (type: 'full-page').
+When omitted, the current page URL is used as the fallback target, which is usually not what you want for continuation. |

-buttonClickOpenNewTab | boolean | Whether to open buttonClickUrl in a new tab (default true). |
+ctaNewTab | boolean | Whether to open ctaUrl in a new tab.
+Default: true. |

-| More options | — | This table lists only aiModeConfig.
-Shared init() parameters—apiKey, theme, userId, prompt, onLoad, and the rest—apply to all modes and are documented in Shared configuration. |
+| More options | — | This table lists only ai-overview display properties.
+Shared init() parameters—apiKey, theme, userId, prompt, onLoad, and the rest—apply to all modes and are documented in Shared configuration.
+If prompt is set for AI Overview, it auto-submits on load. |

-Query parameters on buttonClickUrl
+Query parameters on ctaUrl

 | Query parameter | When set | Purpose |